Chlorophyll: Benefits for a Healthy Gut

 Chlorophyll is a pigment that gives plants their green color.
 It’s also referred to as the blood of plants and plays a crucial role in the health and survival of green vegetation.

-Increasingly more scientific evidence highlights impressive chlorophyll benefits for human health, including therapeutic properties that may help restore gut health.
+Increasingly more scientific evidence highlights impressive chlorophyll benefits for human health, including the potential to promote gut health.

 5 chlorophyll benefits for your gut